loosewheel/hologram_designer/readme.txt

 Select a color and left click or drag on the cells to color them.
 The light brown color is empty (no color).

+Just unzip and run the executable, it doesn't need to be installed.
+This is a windows program, but it runs on linux through wine.